apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 <img alt="adding a breakpoint" class="screenshot" src="images/preflight_delegate_breakpoint.png"/>

 Build and run the application.
 Whenever a network request goes out, that breakpoint should now get hit.
-Now if you're logged in, your token will be sent to the server whenever you make a request.
+If you're logged in, your token will be sent to the server whenever you make a request.

 Now it's time to book a trip! 🚀

-## Adding the booking mutation
+## Add the `BookTrip` mutation

 In GraphiQL, open the Docs tab and take a look at the `bookTrips` mutation:

 <img alt="The docs for book trips" class="screenshot" src="images/graphiql_book_trips.png"/>

-You can book multiple trips at once, then get back a `success` boolean indicating whether the booking succeeded, a `message` string to display to the user, and a list of `launches` the current user has booked.
+You can use this mutation to book multiple trips at once and get back:

+* A `success` boolean indicating whether the booking succeeded
+* A `message` string to display to the user
+* A list of `launches` the current user has booked

 Start by adding a basic mutation in GraphiQL that passes in an array of trip identifiers, and then asks for the `success` and `message` back from the server: